 - Can take effect prior to activation of SDI policy benefits

 - Plans do not last length of illness or injury for some people

 - The policy does not cover anything suffered at work

 - Does not pay 100 percent of salary

 - Will expire, leading employee to apply for long-term disability benefits

 As you can see, there are some notable differences between short-term disability insurance and temporary disability insurance plans.
 Whether you are covered under these plans, all depends on what your employer offers.
-If SDI is not offered by your employer, you could always purchase coverage yourself to provide peace of mind.
+If your employer does not offer SDI, you could always purchase coverage yourself to provide peace of mind.